Contact Us

 General Compliance Disclosures

 Statements made via this letter are the opinions of Creative Financial Group (“CFG”) and its advisors, and are not to be construed as guarantees, warranties or predictions of future events, portfolio allocations, portfolio results, investment returns, or other outcomes.
 None of the information contained is intended as a solicitation or offer to purchase or sell a specific security, mutual fund, bond, or any other investment.
 Readers should not assume that the considerations, suggestions, or recommendations will be profitable, suitable to their circumstances or that future investment and/or portfolio performance will be profitable or favorable.
 Past performance of indices, mutual funds, or actual portfolios does not guarantee future results.
-Future results may differ significantly from the past due to materially different economic and market conditions; investments in securities or other financial products involve risk and the possibility of loss, including a permanent loss of principal.
-Investments are not FDIC insured and have no bank guarantee.
+Future results may differ significantly from the past due to materially different economic and market conditions.
+SSI, its affiliates and its officers, directors and employees may from time to time acquire, hold or sell securities mentioned herein.

 Synovus Securities, Inc. is a subsidiary of Synovus Financial Corp and an affiliate of Synovus Bank and Synovus Trust.
 Synovus Trust Company, N.A. is a subsidiary of Synovus Bank.